ZoeAI-Labs/zoeai-labs.github.io/README.md

 ## Contact us
 If you have any sales enquries, or want to try out our AI solutions, get in touch with the sales teams using zoeailabs@gmail.com

+## FAQs
+** What are the AI Apps Security and Compliance? ** Some of our apps are hosted on Streamlit.
+Streamlit is hosted on Google Cloud Platform (GCP), which provides a secure and compliant infrastructure.
+GCP’s data centers hold numerous security certifications, including ISO 27001 (information security management) and SOC 1/SOC 2 attestations​.
+This means the underlying hardware, network, and physical security meet strict industry standards.
+Streamlit has achieved SOC 2 Type I compliance, which focuses on security and confidentiality controls​.
+These certifications provide assurance that the service has appropriate safeguards for protecting customer data.
+When building a Streamlit app, you can point to these certifications to satisfy compliance officers that the hosting platform meets baseline security requirements of frameworks like ISO 27001 and SOC 2.

+** What about GDPR complaince?
+Some of our apps are hosted on Streamlit.
+Streamlit supports the GDPR principle of “privacy by design” by keeping data secure by default.
+Streamlit’s ISO 27001 certification contributes to GDPR compliance.

+** What is the difference between the free version and Enterprise version ** We ensure that the look and feel of the Free version is similar to the Enterprise version, so there are no surprises.
+The enterprise version differs from the free version in a couple of ways:
+* Specific features that you have requested and/or paid for are only available in the Enterprise version.
+* The Enterprise Version is in Private App Mode and Invite-only Access.